-1. Officers who witness or who are aware of instances of bias-based policing shall report the incident to their supervisor.
+- 1. Officers who witness or who are aware of instances of bias-based policing shall report the incident to their supervisor. - 2.
+All such complaints shall be forwarded to the department's Office of Professional Standards for investigation.

-- "Dedication, Duty and Honor" - 2.
-The Department takes allegations of bias-based policing seriously.
-All such complaints shall be forwarded to the department's Office of Professional Standards for investigation. - 3.
-The Office of Professional Standards shall maintain data relating specifically to complaints of bias-based policing.
+3. The Office of Professional Standards shall maintain data relating specifically to complaints of bias-based policing.
 Information shall be provided to the Chief of Police or his designee in a manner most suitable for administrative review, problem identification, and development of appropriate corrective actions.

-C. Training (CALEA 1.2.9b)
+C. Training (CALEA 1.2.9b, CALEA 1.2.9c; CALEA 1.2.9d)